emmaC11/F1-monza-token-system/README.md

 * The user will then be prompted to enter the account number of the user they want to transfer their tokens to.
 * If the user inputs are valid, the tokens will be transferred from one account to another & the token balances will be updated.

+> User Story: As a first time user, I want to transfer tokens to my friend.

 ![image](https://user-images.githubusercontent.com/83119583/192317363-1749a3fb-1d11-42b6-8c04-649e1dcea4ae.png)

 ## Search for User